 Now, where are you headed?
 Call Lane is the obvious choice, it’s the most famous nightspot in town, packed with bars that will keep you busy long into the night.
 Grab a meaty dinner at Red’s, where they serve up barbecued goodness, or stop at Art’s Cafe for creative dishes served alongside some mighty fine art.
 Afterwards, choose Roland’s for chilled out drinks, Milo for live music and Black Swan for craft beer.

 Alternatively, try Call Lane’s biggest rival – Merrion Street.
-Here you can tuck into pan-Asian delights at Bar Soba, as well as supping cocktails at The Pit, rocking out at Mojo and dancing the night away at Sandinista.
+Here you can sup cocktails at The Pit, rock out at Mojo and dance the night away at Sandinista.
 You’ll also find a host of bars along the waterfront, with the likes of Calls Landing, SkyLounge and Candle House all offering views over the water – or you can stick to the centre of Leeds, where Trinity Leeds has a hoard of popular bars, like rooftop venue Angelica, game-centric hangout Roxy Ball Room and beer-lovers’ haven Tapped.

 Cover image copyright Sean Webb.
 Friends of Ham image copyright Ollievision.